JaredBears/CIS-242/Labs/Lab4/README.md

 # List Equality Program

 This program compares three lists of integers to determine if they are identical.
 The first two lists are filled with user-inputted integers, while the third list is filled with randomly generated integers.
 The program then compares the three lists and reports whether they are identical or not.
+Additionally, it outputs which numbers in the lists are the same, how many there are, and the highest and lowest numbers in each list.

 ## Features

 - **User Input:** Allows the user to input integers into two separate lists.
 - **Random List Generation:** Generates a third list with random integers.
 - **List Comparison:** Compares the three lists to check if they are identical.
-- **Equality Operator Overload:** Uses an overloaded equality operator to compare the lists.
+- **Output Identical Elements:** Outputs which numbers in the lists are the same and how many there are.
+- **Find Highest and Lowest Elements:** Outputs the highest and lowest numbers in each list.
+- **Grand Prize Message:** Outputs a grand prize winner message if all three lists are identical.
 - **Menu Interface:** Provides a menu interface for user interaction.

 ## Requirements